LEGAL WRITING & RESEARCH CURRICULUM

 During the first and second years at ÄÌÌÇÖ±²¥ University Charles Widger School of Law, students are required to take three courses in the Legal Writing Program.
 During the first year, the Legal Research, Analysis, Writing & Oral Communication course is taught jointly with the Legal Research faculty.
 Students must pass their legal research examination in the fall semester to pass the course as a whole.

-The following is a description of the Legal Analysis, Writing & Oral Communication courses taught by the Legal Writing faculty.
+The following are descriptions of the Legal Analysis, Writing & Oral Communication courses taught by the Legal Writing faculty.

 Persuasive writing and communication